MagiCircles/MagiCircles/README.md

 - Where is it called?
     - **ListView:** Will be called when `ordering` is specified to show the field(s) details, with `only_fields` in parameters.
 For example, if you order the list by level, the level is going to be displayed under the item, because it's very likely that you'll want to compare that between the items.
-    - **ItemView:** If you use the template `default`, it will show a table with all the fields returned by this function.
+    - **ItemView:** If you use the default template, it will show a table with all the fields returned by this function.
 - Can it be overriden?
     - You may override this function, but you should always call its `super`.
 - Parameters